 Vitamin A is amazing for balancing our immune system.
 Whereas many immune-boosting supplements can make inflammation or autoimmune conditions worse, as they act by making white blood cells more powerful, vitamin A focuses on quality over quantity, regulating the immune system, fighting illness and autoimmune complaints at once.
 Enough vitamin A will fight UTIs, skin problems, and gut imbalances.

 All B Vitamins boost our immune system.
 On the one hand, they do this by supplying our cells with the energy they need to do their job well.
-This means that our immune cells are all working hard to retain that vital balance, and that they are fueled to do this job.
+This means that our immune cells are all working hard to retain that vital balance, and that they are fuelled to do this job.
 B vitamins also fight the effects of stress from mental or physical activity, making sure we are comfortable and our mood is elevated.

 When it comes to preventing illness, little beats vitamin C. Vitamin C is often praised for its illness destroying abilities, but the reality is that it works its magic before the illness strikes.
 Firstly, because vitamin C is an antioxidant which helps reverse free radical damage.
 This means that our immune cells are better able to fight off illness, but also that other cells all over our bodies are better able to defend themselves.
 And secondly because vitamin C facilitates the absorption of iron, which is essential for carrying oxygen and nutrients to cells.
 By ensuring cells receive everything they need to stay nourished, we prevent the sort of anoxic environment that encourages infection and illness in the first place.